The following list shows you which materials are essential for crocheting and what other materials and tools are available to help you crochet.

 Crochet hooks with ergonomic rubber grip (Amazon affiliate link):

 The stuff your creativity takes shape from.
 The yarn is for you what the canvas and paint are for the painter.
 Yarns are available in thousands of designs, materials, thicknesses, and colors.
 The final choice of what yarn you use depends on the project and your personal preferences.

 In itself, almost anything can be used as a yarn, as long as there is a matching crochet hook to pick it up with the hook.
 You can choose from simple wool, synthetic yarns, packing twine, natural materials and much more.
 Since crocheting can produce relatively strong stitches, it is even possible to create solid objects such as baskets and boxes with correspondingly stronger yarns and materials.

-My recommendation for cotton yarn is “Schachenmayr Catania” (Amazon affiliate link).
+My recommendation for cotton yarn is “Schachenmayr Catania” (affiliate link).

 This may be obvious, but it is a necessary tool (unless you bite through the threads, cut threads with a knife, or burn the threads).

 At some point the thread must be cut off, be it you finish a project or you have a color change in your project.
 Because you certainly do not want let hang all your balls of yarn on your finished hat, right?

 Whether wool needle, tapestry needle, embroidery needle or darning needle, with a dull or pointed tip, does not matter (I prefer dull).
 This needle is an important tool you need for each project because each project ends sometime and the remaining thread somehow needs to be cleanly hidden in the project.
 This is what the tapestry needle is used for.

 Likewise, the wool needle is used in the sewing together of multi-part projects, such as in Amigurumi.
 Those mostly consist of several parts, such as arms, legs, and body and must be sewn together.

 Those are the 4 essential materials and tools you need to crochet just about anything you can imagine.